Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Optimal Policy Design

-It then follows from the above discussion that, \begin{theorem} There exists $\lambda^\star=\{\lambda^\star_{\ell}\}\geq \bm{0}$ such that the CMDP~\eqref{cmdp} is solved by the policy $\pi^\star$ which implements for each flow $f$ the corresponding policy $\pi_f^\star(\lambda^\star)$.
-Thus, $\pi^\star= \otimes_{f}\pi_f^\star(\lambda^\star)$, i.e., the optimal policy for the CMDP~\eqref{cmdp} is decentralized. \end{theorem} The consideration of the dual problem corresponding to CMDP~\eqref{cmdp} greatly reduces the problem complexity.
+It then follows from the above discussion that, \begin{theorem} Consider the CMDP~\eqref{cmdp}-\eqref{cmdp1}, and assume that there exists a policy $\pi$ under which the delay bounds are strictly satisfied, i.e., $\bar{\|\bm{Q}_\ell\|}_{\pi}< B_\ell, \quad\forall \ell \in E$.
+Then, there exists $\bm{\lambda}^\star=\{\lambda^\star_{\ell}\}\geq \bm{0}$ such that the CMDP~\eqref{cmdp}-\eqref{cmdp1} is solved by the policy $\pi^\star$ which implements for each flow $f$ the corresponding policy $\pi_f^\star(\bm{\lambda}^\star)$.
+Since the policy $\pi_f^\star(\bm{\lambda}^\star)$ requires only the knowledge of queue lengths $\bm{Q}^f(t)$ corresponding to flow $f$ in order to implement the optimal routing decision at time $t$, and not the global queue lengths $\bm{Q}(t)$, the policy $\pi^\star= \otimes_{f}\pi_f^\star(\bm{\lambda}^\star)$ is decentralized.
+Hence, the CMDP~\eqref{cmdp} has a decentralized solution. \end{theorem} The consideration of the dual problem corresponding to CMDP~\eqref{cmdp} greatly reduces the problem complexity.
 We were able to show that the optimal policy is decentralized.
-As will be discussed in Section~\ref{subsec:fld}, this has several advantages.
-However, the following two issues need to be addressed in order to compute the optimal policy $\pi^\star$. \begin{enumerate} \item Computation of the policies $\pi^\star_f(\lambda)$ requires the knowledge of underlay topology, distribution of underlay links' capacities and statistics of packet arrival processes.
-These are, however, not known at overlay.
-Moreover, in case the parameters are time-varying, the policy $\pi^\star_f(\lambda)$ necessarily needs to adapt to the changes. \item Optimal policy $\pi^\star$ in Theorem~\ref{th:1} needs to know the vector of optimal ``link prices" $\lambda^\star$ that solve the dual problem~\eqref{dualprob}. \end{enumerate} Next, we resolve these issues.
+This has several simplifications discussed later in Section~\ref{sec:con}.
+However, the following two issues need to be addressed in order to compute the optimal policy $\pi^\star$. \begin{enumerate} \item Computation of the policies $\pi^\star_f(\bm{\lambda})$ requires the knowledge of underlay topology, distribution of underlay links' capacities and statistics of packet arrival processes.
+These are, however, not known at the overlay.
+Moreover, in case the parameters are time-varying, the policy $\pi^\star_f\left(\bm{\lambda}\right)$ necessarily needs to adapt to the changes. \item Optimal policy $\pi^\star$ in Theorem~\ref{th:1} needs to know the vector of optimal ``link prices" $\bm{\lambda}^\star$ that solve the dual problem~\eqref{dualprob}. \end{enumerate} We resolve the above stated issues by employing a two timescale ``online learning" method.